Toller Cranston: Amateur career

 After an initial failed experience with ballet lessons, Cranston started skating at the age of 7, when his parents bought him hockey skates.
 He experimented on his own with trying to dance on the ice, and was only later told that what he was doing was called "figure skating".
-His mother was reluctant to allow him to pursue the sport seriously, but at the age of 11 he met Eva Vasak, who was impressed by his talent and offered to coach him for free.
+His mother was reluctant to allow him to pursue the sport seriously, but at the age of 11, he met Eva Vasak, who was impressed by his talent and offered to coach him for free.
 Vasak coached him for the next eight years.

 When Cranston was 13, he developed Osgood–Schlatter disease and was initially told that he would never skate again.
 After eight weeks in a cast, he resumed training, and won the 1964 Canadian Junior Championship the next month.
 In the next few years, however, Cranston met with little success at the senior level.
 As he was dividing his attention with art school at this time, his physical conditioning was poor and he struggled to make it through his programs, which at that time were 5 minutes for senior men.

 After failing to make the Canadian team for the 1968 Winter Olympics, Cranston struggled with motivation and lack of training discipline.
 His career turned a corner in the following season when he began to work with coach Ellen Burka in Toronto.
-Burka required him to do complete run-throughs of his entire program and his results began to improve: third at the Canadian championships in 1969, and second in 1970.
+Ellen Burka required him to do complete run-throughs of his entire program and his results began to improve: third at the Canadian championships in 1969, and second in 1970.

-Cranston was a clockwise spinner and jumper.
+Cranston often came in first in his free skating programs, but his low placements in compulsory figures limited his overall scores and placements.
+As figure skating historian James R. Hines put it, Cranston was weak in compulsory figures, but his strength was the free skate.
+He was a clockwise spinner and jumper.
 He quickly gained a reputation as the most innovative and exciting artistic skater of his time, one of the first to emphasize use of the whole body to express the music as well as to execute skating moves in best form, to lie down while sliding down the ice and to wear elaborate costumes.
 He was particularly known for the quality and inventiveness of his spins, which were widely copied by other skaters.
 The quality of his precision landings and inventive choreography was topped by his combination jumps that included triple revolution jumps.
 Soon reports from competitions of this period began to mention younger skaters who had become "Tollerized" by attempting to copy Cranston's style, which was characterized by contrasting very stretched positions with a high free leg with more angular, bent-leg positions, and the incorporation of elements such as running toe steps and high kicks in step sequences.
 Many of his original spins included many changes of positions that seemed to defy gravity.
 His Russian split jump was "over split" which brought his skates up to shoulder height instead of waist height.